99 second presentations

 A running joke in the world of presentations is: how short can they be?
 They used to be an hour.
 Then TED went to 20 minutes, Pecha Kucha to 6, and Ignite to 5.
 The trend of short presentations has been on the rise for years and one wonders where it will stop.

-But then consider TV Ads: they’re 30 seconds long.
-The good ones communicate incredibly well in a very short amount of time.
+But then consider TV advertisements: they’re 30 seconds long.
+The good ones communicate many ideas well in a very short amount of time.

 How it works: